Kruiser8/Kruiz-Control/js/Documentation.md

 Error {data}
 ```

-_Note: An individual input can be multiple lines, however, inputs cannot be distributed over multiple lines._
+_Note: While an individual input can be multiple lines, inputs cannot be distributed over multiple lines._

 The below events are **NOT** valid.